 Paula’s love for her community is commensurate with her volunteerism and leadership roles as a community servant.
-Paula has served as president of the Business and Professional Women/River City organization, president of the Windhurst Acres Homeowners Association, president of the National Council of Negro Women/Louisville Section, and was a two-term member of the Executive Board of the National Council of Negro Women, Inc., in Washington, D.C.
+She has served as president of the Business and Professional Women/River City organization, president of the Windhurst Acres Homeowners Association, president of the National Council of Negro Women/Louisville Section, and was a two-term member of the Executive Board of the National Council of Negro Women, Inc., in Washington, D.C.

 In 1999, Paula wrote a grant and was awarded $5,000 to commission a pay equity study of Louisville businesses and the Jefferson County Government.
 The study revealed work and pay inequities and prompted a County Commissioner to investigate.
-The investigation resulted in pay adjustments across the board throughout County Government, including a huge pay adjustment for the then Deputy Police Chief, who was an African American female with an equivalent job description as her male Deputy Police Chief counterpart.
+The investigation resulted in pay adjustments across the board throughout County Government, including a huge pay adjustment for the then Deputy Police Chief who was an African American female with an equivalent job description as her male Deputy Police Chief counterpart.
 With the $5,000 grant, Paula also convened several female community leaders to write and publish a pay equity guide.
 Thousands of copies of the booklet were distributed throughout the community to nonprofit organizations and through human resource departments at select for-profit companies.

-On a more personal note, Paula is married 32 years to Billy McCraney, and they have two adult sons – one, a graduate of the University of Kentucky, and one, a graduate of Northern Kentucky University.
+On a more personal note, Paula is married 35 years to Billy McCraney, and they have two adult sons – one is a graduate of the University of Kentucky, and one is a graduate of Northern Kentucky University.
 Paula enjoys reading, writing, and arithmetic.
 That’s right – Reading, Writing and Arithmetic!
-READING: She has read the Bible three times from Genesis to Revelation and is a connoisseur of historical fiction books and celebrity memoirs.
-Paula also sets a goal each year to read at least 10 self-help or leadership books.
+READING: She has read the Bible three times from Genesis to Revelation, is a connoisseur of historical fiction books and collects celebrity memoirs.
+Paula also sets a goal each year to read at least 10 books, and she scourers the Internet daily to read several newspapers and magazines, including the Courier-Journal, Louisville Defender, Business First, Newsweek, New York Times and the Washington Post.
 WRITING: Paula’s writings have been featured in various magazines and newsletters, and she has written and directed five stage plays: “Getting Past Your Past”, “He Restoreth My Soul”, “Nothing New Under the Son”, “Those Triumphant Women”, and “The Woman at the Well: The Untold Story”.
-ARITHMETIC: While in college, Paula tutored students in Calculus and Accounting II.
-A part of her diverse work experience includes a 10-year career in the banking industry.
-She began her financial career as a banking center branch manager and loan officer; and climbed the corporate ladder to Vice President of Retail Banking.
-Paula is putting her banking experience to good use as the owner of two businesses, P Mc & Associates Management Consultants, and Paula’s Boutique.
-The one thing people may not know about Paula – but are not the least bit surprised – she is a licensed Minister.
-Paula wrote her first sermon at age 13.
+ARITHMETIC: While in college, Paula tutored students in Calculus and Accounting II, and takes pleasure in analyzing budgets and, in a former life, helping others complete their tax returns.